gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 animSkin(gltf.skins[0], Math.sin(time) * .5);
 ```

 Note `animSkin` is mostly a hack.
-Ideally we'd load an animation some artist created OR we'd know the names of specific joints we want to manipulate in code in some way.
-In this case we just to see if our skinning is working and this seemed like the easist way to do it.
+Ideally we'd load an animation some artist
+created OR we'd know the names of specific joints we want to manipulate in code
+in some way.
+In this case we just to see if our skinning is working and this
+seemed like the easiest way to do it.

 {{{example url="../webgl-skinning-3d-gltf-skinned.html" }}}